Dialogues of the Carmelites: Act 1

 The opera opens with Marquis and Chevalier de la Force talking about the general unrest in France and their worries about Blanche, at a time when crowds stop carriages in the street and aristocrats are attacked.
 The pathologically timid Blanche de la Force decides to retreat from the world and enter a Carmelite convent.
 The Mother Superior informs her that the Carmelite Order is not a refuge; it is the duty of the nuns to guard the Order, not the other way around.
 In the convent, the chatterbox Sister Constance tells Blanche (to her consternation) that she has had a dream that the two of them will die young together.
 The prioress, who is dying, commits Blanche to the care of Mother Marie.
 The Mother Superior passes away in great agony, shouting in her delirium that despite her long years of service to God, He has abandoned her.
 Blanche and Mother Marie, who witness her death, are shaken.

 Act 2

-Sister Constance remarks to Blanche that the prioress' death seemed unworthy of her, and speculates that she had been given the wrong death, as one might be given the wrong coat in a cloakroom.
-She said that perhaps someone else will find death surprisingly easy.
-Perhaps we die not for ourselves alone, but for each other.
+Sister Constance remarks to Blanche that the prioress' death seemed unworthy of her, and speculates that she had been given the wrong death, and that perhaps someone else will find death surprisingly easy.

 Blanche's brother, the Chevalier de la Force, arrives to announce that their father thinks Blanche should withdraw from the convent, since she is not safe there (being both an aristocrat and the member of a religious community, at a time of anti-aristocracy and anti-clericalism in the rising revolutionary tides).
 Blanche refuses, saying that she has found happiness in the Carmelite Order.
 Later she admits to Mother Marie that it is fear (or the fear of fear itself, as the Chevalier expresses it) that keeps her from leaving.